Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/customize-results-layout.md

 ### Show snippet on search result

-Dynamic snippets generated on the **content** property of the connector result can be shown on the search result. **ResultSnippet** is the system property that acts as a placeholder property for the snippets generated for each Connector result.
-To show the snippets on the result layout, the **ResultSnippet** system property must be mapped to an appropriate field, for example Description, in the search result layout.
+Dynamic snippets generated on the **content** property of the connector result can be shown on the search result. **ResultSnippet** is the system property that acts as a placeholder property for the snippets generated for each connector result.
+To show the snippets on the result layout, the **ResultSnippet** system property must be mapped to an appropriate field, for example, Description, in the search result layout.
 Snippets generated on each result also highlight the matches in the Snippet with the query term entered by the user.

 ## Things to consider